Darrekt/within-react-native/README.md

 - Timer shifts oddly at the 11th second of single digit minutes
 - Margins are all hardcoded, need to use [responsive library](https://github.com/marudy/react-native-responsive-screen#example)
 - Completion adds 2 laps and not 1
+- View and update pages don't work perfectly: may need unit testing

 ## TODOS

-- GLASSMORPHIC STYLING
+- Styling

-- NEUMORPHIC STYLING
+  - GLASS / NEUMORPHIC STYLING
   - DARK MODE
+  - Changing color pallettes

+- Features

   - Archive completed todos
   - Disable notifications

+- Backend

   - Onboarding sign in
-- Settings: max tasks and intervals
-- Re-arrangeable lists?

   - Brainstorm website name (shield?) (medieval castles preventing scaling ropes)
-- Admin re-organisation, chart?
-SCREEN FLOW

-- Teach them to chop projects up into subtasks?
-- How many tasks do you successfully set and complete?

-- Socialisation

-self talk: the voices within

-- Onboarding screen, add sign-in
-- Fix DnD
   - Terms of use, indemnity, loss of profit etc
-- Changing color pallettes

 ## Proposed Features

 - Fitting to individual users maximum attention
 - Breaking down large tasks (by time) into smaller periods
+  - Teach them to chop projects up into subtasks
 - Measurement?
 Is the user over/underestimating?
+  - How many tasks do you successfully set and complete?
 - Goals: Distinguishing Todo lists and Success lists

 ## Misc